Sphereon-Opensource/SIOP-OID4VP/README.md

 #### Create PresentationExchange object

-If the `presentationDefinitions` array property is present it means the op.verifyAuthenticationRequest already has established that the Presentation Definition(s) itself were valid and present.
+If the `presentationDefinitions` array property is present it means the op.verifyAuthorizationRequest already has established that the Presentation Definition(s) itself were valid and present.
 It has populated the presentationDefinitions array for you.
 If the definition was not valid, the verify method would have thrown an error, which means you should never continue the authentication flow!